 Service Portfolio

-The following services are provided by the National Competence Center (NCC) to the computational community in Cyprus.
+The following services are provided by the National Competence Center (NCC) to the computational communities in Cyprus, free of charge (funded by the EuroCC2 project).
+If additional information is needed (e.g., state aid for industry), please contact the NCC at eurocc-contact@cyi.ac.cy.

 Training